Hemant28codes/rfcs/text/0316-launcher-decoupling.md

 - Should the exporter perform a check to verify the existence of the launcher at CNB_LAUNCHER_PATH before completing the export?
 - What should the exact naming of the flag be to ensure clarity across different platform implementations?
+- Can we have a custom launcher or do we need to depend on the launcher provided by buildpacks, or maybe add on top of the buildpacks launcher?
+- Will the launcher going to be a seperate binary which doesn't depend on spec - buildpack API, platform API, lifecycle version, libcnb version and will be decoupled from these?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes